wellyshen/react-cool-starter/README.md

 ## Getting Started

 ### Installation

-Clone this repository to computer and install all of the npm packages.
+Clone this repository to your computer and install all of the npm packages.

 ```bash
 $ git clone https://github.com/wellyshen/react-cool-starter.git